 Almost everyone looking for information online will start with a search.
 While SEO can be a bit complex with regular changes, it’s still important for you to be a part of it.
 Leaving all your SEO work to an SEO expert would be a huge mistake.

 This is because good SEO is centred around your target user, and no one knows them better than you.
-It’s important to not only make sure you are found, but you are found for what you can serve.
+It’s important to not only make sure you are found but you are found for what you can serve.
 Use your unique understanding of your target market to make sure your SEO expert puts you in front of your target audience.

-Remember, searching online has a high intent behind it, so misdirected SEO is not only wasted time, effort and money, it can also damage your brand.
+Remember, searching online has a high intent behind it, so misdirected SEO is not only wasted time, effort and money, but it can also damage your brand.
 No one wants to receive a search result with no value to them.

 Optimizing for local search makes you a priority for those searching close by.
 Tools like Google My Business are making local businesses a priority for search.
 By utilising them and providing the right information, you expose your business to more potential clients.
 These clients are usually ready to purchase, and your business cannot afford to miss out on them.

 Taking your small business online exposes it to a very broad audience.
-This is a great benefit, but it opens up a new challenge; the majority of this audience does not know your reputation.
-They have no way of knowing you’re as good at what you’re selling as you say you are.
+This is a great benefit, but it opens up a new challenge: the majority of this audience does not know your reputation.
+They have no way of knowing if you’re as good at what you’re selling as you say you are.

 A blog is a great opportunity to address any doubts.
 If you take the time to meticulously address your market’s pain points, it quickly becomes clear you could be the solution they are looking for.
-The trick is to make sure you’re comprehensive and produce good quality posts.
+The trick is to make sure you’re comprehensive and produce good-quality posts.